From mental illness to hopeful futures.

 The following remarks were delivered by Eli’s Place founders Deborah and David Cooper in May 2015, following the sold-out premiere of Therefore Choose Life at the Toronto Centre for the Arts.
 The inspiring evening was the first fundraising and awareness event for Eli’s Place.

-and very well-read.
+“Our son, Eli, was full of promise.
+He was joyful, had a great intellect, was multilingual and very well-read.
 He was known for his quick wit and laughed easily.
 He loved to sing and taught himself guitar, which he enjoyed playing, especially when working with children.
 Eli cared deeply for others and the world.
 He had so many dreams and plans…

 Mental illness became our curse.
 Typically, Eli began to struggle in his late teens, being diagnosed first with depression and later Bipolar Disorder (BPD).
-With psychiatric care and medications he strove to follow his dreams… However his progressive illness interfered with accomplishing his goals, fulfilling relationships and so many other normal developmental tasks that lead to healthy adulthood.
+With psychiatric care and medications, he strove to follow his dreams… However, his progressive illness interfered with accomplishing his goals, fulfilling relationships and so many other normal developmental tasks that lead to healthy adulthood.

 He couldn’t fight the battle any longer and took his life thirteen months after his first suicide attempt, just before his 31st birthday.
 That was almost five years ago.
 An instant in time that has changed the course of our lives forever, and led us to create the vision we call Eli’s Place.